w3f/polkadot-wiki/docs/general/ledger.md

 the [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer).
-For instructions on how to import Ledger accounts to the Polkadot Extension read through [this support article](https://support.polkadot.network/support/solutions/articles/65000175387-how-to-add-your-ledger-through-the-polkadot-extension), while if you want to import Ledger accounts to the Polkadot JS UI you can consult [this other article](https://support.polkadot.network/support/solutions/articles/65000170812-how-to-add-ledger-account-through-the-polkadot-js-ui).
+For instructions on how to import Ledger accounts to the Polkadot Extension read through [this support article](https://support.polkadot.network/support/solutions/articles/65000175387-how-to-add-your-ledger-through-the-polkadot-extension), while if you want to import Ledger accounts to the Polkadot-JS UI you can consult [this other article](https://support.polkadot.network/support/solutions/articles/65000170812-how-to-add-ledger-account-through-the-polkadot-js-ui).

 #### Derivation paths